-A.R.S. § 5-104.02A: Tickets issued as complimentary by the promoter of a boxing or MMA match are exempt from taxation as long as the number of complimentary tickets does not exceed 2% of the total number of tickets issued or 75 tickets, whichever is greater.
+A.R.S. § 5-104.02(A): Tickets issued as complimentary by the promoter of a boxing or MMA match are exempt from taxation as long as the number of complimentary tickets does not exceed 2% of the total number of tickets issued or 75 tickets, whichever is greater.

-During fiscal year 2010/11, 15 boxing contests were held.
+During FY 2012, 17 boxing contests were held.
 At each event, up to 75 complimentary tickets were issued with an average price of \$20 each.
-(Each event may not have issued complimentary tickets.)
-Had the value of these tickets been taxable, an additional \$1,350 in boxing taxes would have been received.
+Had the value of these tickets been taxable, an additional \$1,020 in boxing taxes would have been received.

-SUMMARY OF BOXING AND MMA TAX EXPENDITURES - FISCAL YEAR 2010/11
+SUMMARY OF BOXING AND MMA TAX EXPENDITURES - FISCAL YEAR 2012

-Complimentary tickets issued \$1,350
+Complimentary tickets issued \$1,020

-TOTAL QUANTIFIABLE BOXING AND MMA TAX EXPENDITURES\$1,350
+TOTAL QUANTIFIABLE BOXING AND MMA TAX EXPENDITURES\$1,020